|

 Understanding Wildfires in Hawaii, the Pacific, and Beyond

 This is a small list of resources I have found for learning about wildfires both locally and from experts on the continental US.
-If you have others that you’ve found helpful or created yourself, please email me (info@katerighter.com) and I’ll add it to the list.
+If you have others that you’ve found helpful, please email me (info@katerighter.com) and I’ll add it to the list.

 Hawaii Wildfire Management Organization